Parent Spotlight - Pauline

 The desire for my children to learn Chinese was very strong since before they were born.
 As a monolingual English speaker, I struggled with my cultural identity growing up.
 I was never Chinese nor Canadian enough.

 I decided on Cantonese over Mandarin because of my husband’s family roots.
 We did not start from birth.
 I married a native Chinese speaker, so I did not think I would be the one to teach the children Chinese.

-Before Rachel turned 2, we were learning together very loosely.
+Before R turned 2, we were learning together very loosely.
 We learned colours, numbers and very easy words.
 I searched long and hard on the internet for Cantonese resources geared towards English speakers.

 During this time, I will honestly say I don’t think we learned much besides basic vocabulary for colours, numbers and some fruits.

 R started a Cantonese play-based class when she was a little over 2.
 A started when she was 20 months.
 Their Chinese started to improve from that point, and I started learning more with them.
 They came back singing songs, and they started tracing traditional Chinese characters.
 Since resources were hard to come by, I also started creating small things to help us learn (menus, labels, signs).

 When Cantonese Mommy YouTube channel came out, it was like gold!
 I would play them all of her videos.
 It was great to actually hear a native speaker speak Cantonese.
 Before this, I was just reading jyutping, and I didn’t even know if I was saying anything correctly.